-- (3) pharmacies located in one-stop primary care centres under the control or management of a consortium (the centre not the pharmacy) - (4) pharmacies that will operate wholly by internet or mail order.
+- centres (e.g., in Stockton-on-Tees had an approved retail area at Teesside Park). - pharmacies that intend to open for more than 100 hours per week - pharmacies located in one-stop primary care centres under the control or management of a consortium (the centre not the pharmacy) - (4) pharmacies that will operate wholly by internet or mail order.